Government of the Federally Administered Tribal Areas

-Administrative System of FATA was the system by which semi-autonomous tribal region of Federally Administered Tribal Areas was governed.
+The government of the Federally Administered Tribal Areas was the system by which the former Federally Administered Tribal Areas (FATA) of Pakistan were governed, until its merger with the neighbouring Khyber Pakhtunkhwa province.
+The semi-autonomous region was controlled by the federal government of Pakistan through the Governor of Khyber Pakhtunkhwa.
+The Constitution of Pakistan contained special provisions for governing FATA, together with the colonial-era Frontier Crimes Regulations (FCR).
+According to the now–repealed Article 247 of the Constitution of Pakistan, the FATA region was outside the jurisdiction of the Supreme Court of Pakistan, the provincial High Courts or indeed the Provincial Assembly of Khyber Pakhtunkhwa.

 Historical Constitutional Status of FATA

 Before 25th Amendment to Constitution of Pakistan, FATA was federally administrated special territory of Pakistan and was included among the territories of Pakistan in Article 1.
 FATA was governed primarily through the Frontier Crimes Regulation 1901.
 It was administered directly by Governor of the Khyber Pakhtunkhwa (KP) in his capacity as an agent to the President of Pakistan, under the overall supervision of the Ministry of States and Frontier Regions in Islamabad.

 Laws framed by the Parliament did not apply there, unless were ordered by the President, who was also empowered to issue regulations for the peace and good government of the tribal areas.

 Representation in Parliament

-People of FATA were represented in the Parliament of Pakistan by their elected representatives both in National Assembly of Pakistan and the Senate of Pakistan.
+People of FATA were represented in the Parliament of Pakistan by their elected representatives both in the National Assembly of Pakistan and the Senate of Pakistan.
 FATA had 12 members in the National Assembly and 8 members in the Senate.
 FATA had no representation in the Provincial Assembly of Khyber-Pakhtunkhwa.